OffBroadway/flippydrive/source/installation.rst

 Connect the GameCube to a display and power on the GameCube while holding ``X``.
 It is safe to run the GameCube without a fan for quite some time.
 You should see the FlippyDrive bootloader, which means the install was successful!

-Please check to see that the install completes successfully and press ``START`` when prompted before powering off.
+Please wait to see that the install completes successfully and press ``START`` when prompted before powering off.

 .. admonition:: Need help?
     :class: hint